 The open road.
 The wind in your hair.
 Your furry friend or loved one riding by your side.
-Singing along out of key to your favorite tunes.
+Singing along out of key to your favourite tunes.
 Road-tripping is one of life’s greatest pleasures — and it’s only gotten better with EVs.
-In honor of National Drive Electric Week (NDEW), we want to celebrate and spread the word about the joys of EV road-tripping.

 Read on for some practical tips and tricks from your friends at ChargePoint about how to plan a road trip with an electric car.